 Srixon: All three sole grinds have a similar characteristic.
-Hideki doesn’t change his 52* sole often, but he is constantly tinkering with his 56*and 60*.
+Hideki doesn’t change his 52-degree sole often, but he is constantly tinkering with his 56 and 60.
 All three soles have a subtle C-grind shape.
-The 56* and 60* have an aggressive heel relief.
-Hideki also utilizes a similar subtle leading-edge-grind that is in his irons.
+The 56 and 60-degree have an aggressive heel relief.
+Hideki also utilizes a similar subtle leading-edge grind that is in his irons.
 Hideki will vary the width and bounce angles of the three surfaces depending on the conditions and shots that he is looking to hit.
 These three tiers as well as the sole radius (the sole curvature from heel to toe) allow us to manipulate the sole design to achieve the turf interaction and versatility that he may be asking for without changing the address shape.
-In the 56* and 60*, Hideki plays a very straight leading edge with little to no offset.
-He plays his 60* and 56* weaker to help remove the offset and maintain a very straight, smooth transition from the hosel to leading-edge
+In the 56 and 60, Hideki plays a very straight leading edge with little-to-no offset.
+He plays his 60 and 56 weaker to help remove the offset and maintain a very straight, smooth transition from the hosel to leading-edge

 JW: Is there a miss you tend to build out of his clubs (left or right)?

 Srixon: Hideki does not like to see the ball go right.
 He likes to hit it straight and see the ball fall left.
 If a driver has a right miss, it has no chance to make it in his bag.

 JW: He prefers higher MOI heads.
 Why is that?
 And what is he trying to achieve more than anything?